Cairi-S/Welcome-Foolish-Mortals/README.md

 *Hero image*

-- Reduce and expand width of window to confirm that the image height and width respond correctly with no horizontal scroll.
+- Reduce and expand the width of the window to confirm that the image height and width respond correctly with no horizontal scroll.

 *Gameplay area*

-- Reduce and expand width of window to confirm that all elements respond appropriately, remain centered and the the level and turn counter stack at the appropriate breakpoints.
+- Reduce and expand the width of the window to confirm that all elements respond appropriately, remain centered and the 'Level' and 'Turn counter' stack at the appropriate breakpoints.

 - Hover over the start button to make sure that the button opacity changes and that the pointer changes to the hand icon.

-- Click the start button to make sure that the button toggles to the reset button but the positioning remains the same.
+- Click the start button to make sure that the button toggles to the reset button.

 - Hover over the reset button to make sure that the button opacity changes and that the pointer changes to the hand icon.

-- Click the reset button to make sure that the button toggles to the start button but the positioning remains the same.
+- Click the reset button to make sure that the button toggles to the start button.

 *Footer*

 - Repeated steps listed above.

-GAME PLAY
+GAMEPLAY

+Please note to test gameplay efficiently the speed was set to increment after each turn and the game would end after 10 turns.

-*Click start button*
+*Click Start button*

-- Check that start button toggles to reset button.
+- Check that the start button toggles to the reset button.

 - Check that 'Level' remains at Easy.